-It should also be noted that COMI has an even broader reach now as a result of the adoption by certain countries (including the UK and the US) of the UNCITRAL Model Law on Cross-Border Insolvency.
-The Model Law (which is potentially available to all countries around the world), like the Regulation, relies on the concept of COMI as a means of establishing jurisdiction over main and non-main proceedings.
+It should also be noted that COMI has an even broader reach now as a result of the adoption by certain countries (including the UK and the US) of the UNCITRAL Model Law on Cross-Border Insolvency (in the US, via enactment of chapter 15 of the Bankruptcy Code).
+The Model Law (which is potentially available to all countries around the world), like the Regulation, relies on the concept of COMI as a means of establishing jurisdiction over main and nonmain proceedings.
 It too contains no definition of COMI, but envisages that courts in adopting states will look to the Regulation cases and the decisions of courts of other countries which have adopted the Model Law as a means of clarifying the COMI concept.

-For advisers looking for certainty amongst a body of case law that will be developed over time from the UK to the US via Mexico, Eritrea and the British Virgin Islands, the road ahead will be challenging.
+For advisors looking for certainty among a body of case law that will be developed over time from the UK to the US via Mexico, Eritrea and the British Virgin Islands, the road ahead will be challenging.